Opthimo/da751de6-10d3-4770-a4d3-359f08bc6631/README.md

 3. How do the terms *injective* and *surjective* relate to the here presented functions?
 4. What does the verb *to evaluate* mean?
 What are its ethymological roots and how is the term used in math and computer-science?
 5. Is a mapping from _l = m(n)_: ℕ→ℕ with _l, n ∈ ℕ_ still a function, if it adds a random value to _n_ every time the mapping is evaluated?
+    No, a fnctions has to have the exact output

 ## 4) Advice